RaoulWolf/cactusapi/README.md

 ## Example

-This is a basic example which shows you how to get the InChI representation of caffeine:
+This is a basic example which shows you how to get the (standard) InChI representation of caffeine:

 ``` r